gTaN21/LogDump/README.md

 - **Incorrect Number of Points:**
     - Experiment with different values for `steps` or `exponent` to achieve the precise number of points required for your application.

-## License and Contact

-[Insert relevant license information and contact details for inquiries or support.]